harbaum/NanoMig/sim/README.md

 ### Additional files needed

-At least a kickstart 1.3 ROM named ```kick13.rom``` is needed to run the simulation.
+At least a kickstart (e.g. 1.3) ROM named ```kick13.rom``` is needed to run the simulation, HDD emulation has only been tested with kickstart 3.1.
 Other ROMs like [DiagROM](https://github.com/ChuckyGang/DiagROM) may also work although the video simulation is far from being complete and e.g. the video output of DiagROM is broken.
 However, UART output can be enabled